What is an MVP for Startups and Businesses?

 Increases the speed of adaptation

-Fast changes are the most substantial point for any MVP; they allow for quick adaptation and flexibility, ensuring the product is something consumers both need and love.
+Fast changes are the most substantial point for any MVP development.
+They allow for quick adaptation and flexibility to make sure the product is something consumers both need and love.

 An MVP also allows you to keep refining your product through constant feedback, helping you maintain your customers’ attention over time.